research-software-reactor/devops-for-research-sprint/.github/ISSUE_TEMPLATE/project-proposal.md

 <!--
 Please document the following for your project proposal.
-Make sure to replace the  `Lorem impsum` text in the description -->
+Make sure to replace the  `Lorem ipsum` text in the description -->

 # Project Proposal